RocketChat/hubot-rocketchat-boilerplate/README.md

 When running locally, we've used [`dotenv`][dotenv] to load configs from the `./.env` file.
 That makes it easy for setting environment variables.

-### NB: GIT IGNORE THE ENV 🚨

-It was included only as a sample for how to set up the bot.

-If you commit actual passwords to your repo, they can be retrieved even if the file is later deleted.

-Before committing, delete the last line of `./.gitignore` and un-track the file.

 ### Environment Variables